clairey-zx81/json-model/SPEC.md

 ### Predefined Models

-String models with a `$` reference with a capitalized ASCII name are special **predefined** models, which may have any type:
+String models starting with a `$` reference using capitalized ASCII names are special **predefined** models, which may have any type:

 - `"$ANY"`: any JSON value (scalar or array or object).
 - `"$NONE"`: no JSON value.